 - Life experience valued with an education or healthcare background a plus

-We have trained Master Trainers from 750 organizations in 44 states, Puerto Rico and the U.S. Virgin Islands.
-Click on the map to find locations that offer A Matter of Balance and other Evidence-Based Programs.
+We have trained Master Trainers from 770 organizations in 46 states, Puerto Rico and the U.S. Virgin Islands.
+Click on the map to download a Master Trainer contact list to find locations that offer A Matter of Balance.